xfactor20/compute-services/aws/README.md

 --name morpheus_lumerin_eks_cluster
 ```

-Please do not forget to destroy the cluster and other services created after:
+Reminder to destroy the cluster and other services created after:
 ```
 terraform destroy
 ```

-There is also public static IP that is additional extra cost every hour if it is not attached to the instance so be careful.
+**IMPORTANT**: There is also a public static IP that that is extra cost and fees for every hour if it is not attached to the instance so be careful.
-Please ensure to detach it and release it on AWS console just to make sure.
+Please ensure to detach it and release it onto AWS console to be certain.
 It should also be destroyed by terraform.